antoinejeannot/daidai/README.md

 <details open>
 <summary>Simple Dependency Resolution Flowchart</summary>

-For a single predictor with one artifact dependency having one file dependency, the dependency resolution flow looks like this:
+For a single predictor with one asset dependency having one file dependency, the dependency resolution flow looks like this:

 ```mermaid